-Financial Instruments
+Financial instruments

 The Company classifies its financial instruments in the following categories: at fair value through profit or loss, loans and receivables, held-to-maturity investments, available-for-sale and financial liabilities.
-The classification depends on the purpose for which the financial instruments were acquired.
+The classification depends on the purpose for which the financial instruments were acquired or issued.
 Management determines the classification of its financial instruments at initial recognition.

 Financial assets are classified at fair value through profit or loss when they are either held for trading for the purpose of short-term profit taking, derivatives not held for hedging purposes, or when they are designated as such to avoid an accounting mismatch or to enable performance evaluation where a group of financial assets is managed by key management personnel on a fair value basis in accordance with a documented risk management or investment strategy.
 Such assets are subsequently measured at fair value with changes in carrying value being included in profit or loss.
+Financial assets classified as fair value through profit or loss includes derivatives classified under investments.

 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market and are subsequently measured at amortized cost.
 They are included in current assets, except for maturities greater than 12 months after the end of the reporting period.
 These are classified as non-current assets.
+Financial assets classified as loans and receivables include cash and cash equivalents, restricted cash and receivables.

 Held-to-maturity investments are non-derivative financial assets that have fixed maturities and fixed or determinable payments, and it is the Company's intention to hold these investments to maturity.
 They are subsequently measured at amortized cost.
 Held-to-maturity investments are included in non-current assets, except for those which are expected to mature within 12 months after the end of the reporting period.
+The Company has no held-to-maturity investments.

-Available-for-sale financial assets are non-derivative financial assets that are designated as available-forsale or are not suitable to be classified as financial assets at fair value through profit or loss, loans and receivables or held-to-maturity investments and are subsequently measured at fair value.
+Available-for-sale financial assets are non-derivative financial assets that are designated as available-for-sale or are not suitable to be classified as financial assets at fair value through profit or loss, loans and receivables or held-to- maturity investments and are subsequently measured at fair value.
 These are included in current assets to the extent they are expected to be realized within 12 months after the end of the reporting period.
 Unrealized gains and losses are recognized in other comprehensive income, except for impairment losses and foreign exchange gains and losses on monetary financial assets.
+Financial assets classified as available-for-sale includes marketable securities classified under investments.

 Non-derivative financial liabilities (excluding financial guarantees) are subsequently measured at amortized cost.
-Regular purchases and sales of financial assets are recognized on the trade-date - the date on which the group commits to purchase the asset.
+Regular purchases and sales of financial assets are recognized on the trade-date, being the date the Company commits to purchase the asset.
+The Company's non-derivative financial liabilities include accounts payable and loans payable.

-Financial assets are derecognized when the rights to receive cash flows from the investments have expired or have been transferred and the Company has transferred substantially all risks and rewards of ownership.
+Financial assets are derecognized when the right to receive cash flows from the investment has expired or has been transferred and the Company has transferred substantially all risks and rewards of ownership.